 As districts write policy to enforce this mandate, the policy also calls for compliance by all student teachers doing their clinical experience to have on file in their district, certification showing proof of a negative TB test.
-As a result of these district procedures, Fort Hays State University teaching candidates will be required to have on file, certification of the negative TB test.
-All candidates must submit certification of the negative TB test with their Application to Teacher Education or prior to participating in 277 Early Field Experience (secondary majors).
+As a result of these district procedures, Fort Hays State University teaching candidates will be required to have on file, certification of the negative TB test that is submitted prior to their first field experience.